Interactive video: Applications

-Interactive video in YouTube
+YouTube

-In 2008 YouTube added Video Annotations as an interactive layer of clickable speech-bubble, text-boxes and spotlights.
-Users may add interactive annotations to their videos and by that a new trend of interactive videos arose, including choose-your-own-adventure video series, online video games using YouTube videos, spot-the-difference-game videos, animal-dubbing and more.
+In 2008, YouTube added video annotations as an interactive layer of clickable speech-bubble, text boxes and spotlights.
+Users were able to add interactive annotations to their videos, and by that, a new trend of interactive videos arose, including choose-your-own-adventure video series, online video games using YouTube videos, spot-the-difference-game videos, animal-dubbing and more.

-In 2009 YouTube added a community aspect to its Video Annotations feature by allowing video owners to invite their friends and community to add annotations to their movies.
+In 2009, YouTube added a community aspect to its annotations feature by allowing video owners to invite their friends and community to add annotations to their movies.

-Around 2010 YouTube released the interactive takeovers, certain channels had the opportunity to integrate an iFrame experience enabling them to include interactive videos.
+Around 2010, YouTube released the interactive takeovers, certain channels had the opportunity to integrate an iFrame experience, enabling them to include interactive videos.
 Some of the most successful takeovers were done by brands such as Samsung, Tipp-Ex or Chrome.

 YouTube discontinued the use of annotations on January 15, 2019.

-Interactive video in advertising
+After annotations were discontinued, the primary method for creating interactive videos on YouTube became end screens (also known as teasers).
+End screens appear in the last 5–20 seconds of a video and can contain up to four clickable elements, such as links to other videos or playlists.
+To create branching narratives, creators prepare videos with a 20-second pause at the end, upload them to YouTube, and configure end screens in YouTube Studio to link chapters together.

+Advertising

 In 2014, video marketing platform Innovid was awarded a U.S. patent for interactive video technology.

 In 2017, the interactive video agency Adways created a specific format called InContent that enables to add interactive ads on a live stream for Roland-Garros.

-Interactive video art
+Art

 Contemporary interactive video artists like Miroslaw Rogala, Greyworld, Raymond Salvatore Harmon, Lee Wells, Camille Utterback, Scott Snibbe, and Alex Horn have extended the form of interactive video through the dialog of gesture and the participatory involvement of both active and passive viewers.
 Perpetual art machine is a video art portal and interactive video installation that integrates over 1000 international video artists into a single interactive large scale video experience.

-Interactive video in VJing
+VJing

-Technically VJing is also about creating a stream of video interactively.
-This involves the user/operator to mix video clips, runtime plugins, and FX to the music's mood, bpm, and vibe.
+Technically, VJing is also about creating a stream of video interactively.
+This involves the user/operator to mix video clips, runtime plugins, and FX to the music's mood, tempo, and vibe.